 Let's Have A Look At Some Of My Sewing Storage

 I live on a small island so I use what I can get locally to keep my sewing supplies in order.
 You don't need specialist storage solutions for your sewing room, but OK, let's admit it, there is nothing nicer than seeing things all neatly set out and beautifully organized, and given the choice, we'd all go for perfection.

 Yep, this is NOT my sewing room, not even remotely like it I can assure you.
 This is pretty darned nice to look at and practical too – check out some more pictures from I have to say… Let's leave me sewing dreams and get back to the practical reality of my own sewing storage.

 I don't actually have a lot of bobbins to organize simply because my local sewing shop only has a very limited stock of thread colors anyway.
 The ones I have are in this small box.
 It's designed specifically to be a bobbin box and it works OK.
 It's perfectly adequate.
 This is what it looks like when it's all neat and organized.

 But this is what it actually looks like most of the time 🙁 The bobbins are all loose and rolling about, the threads come undone and get tangled, and I fish about making it worse when I want to get something out.
 I can do better!

-There are SO many ways to organise and store your bobbins, maybe I should write a fun article about that (coming soon).
-I’ve treated myself and have something new on order just because I felt like a treat and this looked so pretty as well as interesting!
-Again, its not here yet so I’ll write about it when I get a chance to try it out in real life later on.
+There are SO many ways to organize and store your bobbins, maybe I should write a fun article about that (coming soon).
+I've treated myself and have something new on order just because I felt like a treat and this looked so pretty as well as interesting!
+Again, it's not here yet so I'll write about it when I get a chance to try it out in real life later on.
 This is the Nancy Zieman Stack and Store Bobbin Tower.